hippocampushub/css/README.md

 Refer to the styleguide for details: https://docs.google.com/document/d/1J0FXqPAogIhWzd3gvidlISjTNJIWK_jX6OD2RvwcGtQ/edit#

-The css will continue to be updated as new design iterations come and go.
+The css will continue to be updated with new design iterations.
 ##### Author Acknowlegements

 Caitlin Claire Money: caitlin.money@epfl.ch